SairoTech/github-portfolio/README.md

 <!-- Subheading that Describes Roles and Interests -->

 - I am Sonu Abraham, an aspiring data analyst with a strong foundation in Data Science.
 With a Data Science Certificate from the University of Toronto, I’ve developed solid skills in data analysis, statistical modeling, and data visualization.
 My experience includes SAP SD testing in retail and eCommerce projects, where I helped ensure process efficiency and data accuracy.
-I am now focused on applying my data science training to turn raw data into actionable insights and drive business decisions.

 🔍 Key Skills:
 - Data Analysis & Visualization - Proficient in Python (pandas, matplotlib, seaborn), Shell